 Sam Walker provides some advice on the set of tools you will need to maintain your bike and fix some wear and tear your bike may experience.

 Cycling is a fantastic sport.
 It requires nothing but you and your bicycle.
-Many people keep themselves in good healthy condition through cycling, but it is also important to keep your bike in good working order as well.
-Over time your bike will suffer wear and tear and in order for it to serve you properly, you will need to maintain and even fix it occasionally.
+Many people keep themselves in a good healthy condition through cycling, but it is also essential to keep your bike in good working order as well.
+Over time your bike will suffer wear and tear, and for it to serve you correctly, you will need to maintain and even fix it occasionally.

-Home bicycle maintenance and repairs have become more popular in recent years, as people do not need to take their bike to the local bike shop anymore with the growth of online information that is easily available.
+Home bicycle maintenance and repairs have become more prevalent in recent years, as people do not need to take their bike to the local bike shop anymore with the growth of online information that is readily available.
 It also requires a few tools.
-If you are interested in getting started with home bicycle mechanics, get yourself the following tools to start off your bicycle tool set.
+If you are interested in getting started with home bicycle mechanics, get yourself the following tools to start your bicycle toolset.

 For Cleaning Your Bike

 Keeping your bike clean is the base of your bicycle maintenance and half of the battle.
 You do not need to get fancy with how you do this; some even use a hose and an old toothbrush to get at the hard to reach places.
 However, there are a few tools that can help you to do the job even better:

 Use all of the above with some soap and a water hose, and you will have yourself a cared for bike that will last a lot longer.